 Xylitol is extracted from plant material and is available as an ingredient (additiive) in more and more foods, but the amount naturally occurring in foods is very small.
 In addition to gum, xylitol can now be found in some hard candies, chocolate, table syrup, jams, and jellies.

 Xylitol is mostly safe, especially if taken in amounts found in food.
-The FDA has approved xylitol as a food additive or
+The FDA has approved xylitol as a food additive or sweetener.

-  sweetener.

-  The manufacturer recommends up to 3.3 grams of xylitol three times a day for children to prevent recurrent ear
+Xylitol can be used to prevent ear infections in children who attend daycare centers.
+The manufacturer recommends up to 3.3 grams of xylitol three times a day for children to prevent recurrent ear infections.
+Prophylactic administration of xylitol among healthy children attending daycare centers can reduce the occurrence of ear infections.
+There is inconclusive evidence with regard to the efficacy of xylitol in preventing the infections among children with respiratory infection, or among otitis-prone children.

-  infections.
 A range of doses (7-20 grams daily) have been given to adults and children to help prevent tooth decay.

 Side effects.
 If you take large amounts of xylitol, such as 30 to 40 grams, you may experience diarrhea or gas.
 Increasing the dose gradually may help minimize these effects.

 Risks.
 There is not enough information to confirm xylitol's safety in pregnant and breastfeeding women, so they should not use it for medicinal purposes.
 Although some animal studies have shown tumor growth resulting from high doses of xylitol over long periods, more research is needed.

 If you are a dog owner, be aware that xylitol can be toxic to dogs, even in small amounts.